 Home » Mariah Edwards, 17: Suspected To Be Victim Of Serial Killer

 Sadly, investigators believe that Mariah Edwards was murdered.
 It isn’t through speculation or some hypothetical reasoning; when they searched the home of a man named Sonny Pierce, they discovered a video that led them to the conclusion that the teenager’s life was taken.
-Agencies disagree as to Mariah’s age when she vanished from Blue Island, Illinois in July 2010, as some list her as 17 and others as 18.
-It is believed that Mariah is one of several women who were allegedly murdered by Pierce, but she is the only known victim who has yet to be found.
+Agencies disagree as to Mariah’s age when she vanished from Blue Island, Illinois, in July 2010, as some list her as 17 and others as 18.
+It is believed that Mariah is one of several women whom Pierce allegedly murdered, but she is the only known victim who has yet to be found.